nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Assigns a specific task to students’ task list.

-Format: `task -ass STUDENTINDEX TASKINDEX`
+Format: `task -as STUDENTINDEX TASKINDEX`

 * Assigns the task specified at index `TASKINDEX` to the “Student” object specified at index `STUDENTINDEX`.
-* `-ass` refers to the assignment command.
+* `-as` refers to the "assign to student" command.

 Examples:
-* `task -ass 2 4` adds the task at the index 4 to the student at the index 2
+* `task -as 2 4` adds the task at the index 4 to the student at the index 2

+### Assigning tasks to groups

+Assigns a specific task to groups’ task list.

+Format: `task -ag GROUPINDEX TASKINDEX`

+* Assigns the task specified at index `TASKINDEX` to the “Group” object specified at index `GROUPINDEX`.
+* `-ag` refers to the "assign to group" command.

+Examples:
+* `task -ag 2 4` adds the task at the index 4 to the group at the index 2

 ### Clearing all entries : `clear`